sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

-There are, however, many types of statistical data which are not typically organized for exchange as time series where data are organized around some other, non-time dimension of the cube – what is often called “cross-sectional” data.
+There are, however, many types of statistical data which are not typically organized for exchange as time series where data are organized around some other, non-time dimension of the cube – what is often called "cross-sectional" data.
 SDMX supports a unified format that represents in the data set an organisation of the data along any single dimension.
 In this context, time series is a particular case of the unified format.

-Another type of structure commonly found in statistical “cubes” of data is the hierarchical classification, used to describe the points along any of its dimensions (or axes).
+Another type of structure commonly found in statistical "cubes" of data is the hierarchical classification, used to describe the points along any of its dimensions (or axes).
 In the 1.0 version, SDMX standards did not provide full support for this functionality.
 The introduction of